Celia-celia/Q-learning-/README.md

 - **20%** Learning curve & strategy: the `train()` function will automatically generate `reward_curve_per_episode.png` displaying the reward curve over episodes.
 The most efficient learning agents will be rewarded, i.e. the ones that require fewer episodes to converge or reach an optimal state.

-## 🏁 Good Luck!
-We hope this will help you get started on your one-week journey to build intelligent drone navigation agent.
-Be creative with your approach, experiment with different algorithms, and don’t forget to have fun!

-Feel free to reach out if you have any questions or need assistance during the hackathon at contact.hackathon-ai.ah@airbus.com

-Happy coding! 🤖